mikeconley/joy-of-coding-episode-guide/_episodes/0350/agenda.md

 **Today**

 * WE DID IT!
 350 episodes!!
-Congratulations everybody!!
+Congratulations everybody!
 * Okay, let's look at decoding Safari's profile mechanism.
 * See you in 2024!
 Next episode is scheduled for January 10th!